-The RVT job specific courses that must be completed within 5 years of applying for the RVT examination are listed in Sec.
+The RVT job specific courses are listed in Sec.
 2068.5 (a) (1)-(5).
 These subjects are: 1) dental prophylaxis and extraction; 2) anesthesia induction, instrumentation and monitoring; 3) surgical nursing and assisting, including instrumentation, suturing techniques, and application of casts and splints; 4) radiology and radiation safety; 5) diseases and nursing of animals, including zoonotic diseases and emergency veterinary care.

-Sec 2068.5 (b) lists subject matter that may be included in the RVT job specific courses detailed in (a), orobtained as separate courses.
+Sec 2068.5 (b) lists subject matter that may be included in the RVT job specific courses detailed in (a), or obtained as separate courses.
 These subjects are 1) chemistry; 2) mathematics; 3) biology; 4) microbiology; 5) anatomy and physiology; 6) medical terminology.
 If these subjects are obtained as separate courses, they may be completed at any time prior to applying for the RVT examination.
 In order to get credit for these subjects when they are included in RVT job specific courses, the candidate must supply documentation that the material was included in the course.
 For example, an outline, description or syllabus of a course in fluid therapy may state that it includes the chemistry of fluids.
 A course in animal nursing may state that it includes medical terminology or mathematical formulas for determining drug concentrations or dilutions.